savs02/network-monitoring/README.md

 The dissertation figures were produced from a mixture of NS-3 simulation outputs and pure Python statistical experiments.

-The statistical sample-complexity figures can be regenerated with:
+The statistical sample-complexity figures in Chapter 4 can be regenerated with:

 ```bash
 python3 delay-monitoring/analysis/statistical_sample_complexity_report.py